 Home Forward has created a local blended subsidy (LBS) program to improve the financial viability of adding “banked” public housing units back into the portfolio.
 Public housing operating subsidy alone is often insufficient to support bringing these units back to properties.
-The LBS program uses a blend of MTW Section 8 and public housing operating funds to subsidize units reserved for families earning 80 percent or below of area median income.
+The LBS program uses a blend of MTW HCV and public housing operating funds to subsidize units reserved for families earning 80 percent or below of area median income.
 These units may be new construction, rehabilitated, or existing housing.

-The LBS program combines tenant paid rent, Section 8 funds, and public housing funds, resulting in a total per unit rent amount.
+The LBS program combines tenant paid rent, HCV funds, and public housing funds, resulting in a total per unit rent amount.
 Rents are set by an internal process to determine the amount of subsidy that will meet property needs, and are subject to completion of rent reasonableness tests.
 Home Forward uses the payment standard as the maximum rent for LBS units, or up to 125% of Fair Market Rents in the case of service-enriched units.
 This leveraging of resources allows for a more adequate revenue stream and increases the number of households that can be served.

 Changes or modifications: